Archive for May, 2010

 written by Richard

 San Diego’s downtown of the late 1800s was filled with bars.
-Perhaps the best known “saloonist” was the colorful Tillman A. Burnes, who kept a well-stocked menagerie of exotic animals to accompany his liquor selections.
+Perhaps the best known “saloonist” was the colorful Tillman Burnes, who kept a well-stocked menagerie of exotic animals to accompany his liquor selections.
 Read more about Till Burnes.

 Till Burns (left) at his Acme Saloon